leah-massey/CV/README.md

 ## Communication

-Communication has been a critical skill in each of my roles to date, including during my time at Makers where daily pair programming was a highlight and an opportunty to learn from and share knowledge with my fellow students.
+Communication has been a critical skill in each of my roles to date, including during my time at Makers where daily pair programming was a highlight and an opportunity to learn from and share knowledge with my fellow students.

 In my previous role as Head of Production I was responsible for communicating across an entire team of employees.
 Whether I was liasing with fabric manufacturers in Turkey or managing a design team, I took great pride in my clarity of communication and acted with diplomacy and fairness in all situations.